ajaykumar-hackwarts/Application-Security/Potentially Harmful Application.md

 ## 7. Toll fraud :

-Code which subscribes to the paid services or purchases without the users permission.
+- Code which subscribes to the paid services or purchases without the users permission.

-6.
+READ_SMS
+RECEIVE_SMS
+BIND_NOTIFICATION_LISTENER
+CHANGE_WIFI_STATE

+Using READ_SMS reads all the sms stored like otp, carrier & subsrciption related messages and using RECEIVE_SMS it can see all the sms before users sees it and BIND_NOTIFICATION_LISTENER can read and hide the notification and using the CHANGE_WIFI_STATE it will change the network settting to mobile instead of WIFI as to subscribe to premium calls it should have the mobile network.

 7. Rooting